Bringing Puerto Rico Together (Uniendo a Puerto Rico) Fund and the Connect USVI Fund

-Deployment obligations for Mobile Providers
+Deployment requirements for Mobile Providers

 Carriers receiving PR/USVI Stage 2 mobile support must restore network coverage to pre-hurricane levels, as reported on a carrier’s 2017 FCC Form 477 filing, using 4G LTE or better technology.
 Carriers must restore at least 66 percent of network coverage by the end of year two of the three-year program and 100 percent of network coverage or better by the end of year three.
 In areas where network restoration is complete, carriers must use Stage 2 support to harden, upgrade or expand their 4G LTE and 5G networks.

-Deployment obligations for Fixed Providers
+Deployment requirements for Fixed Providers